lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![Extension uploaded](./images/upload%20extension.png)

 Once the extension is uploaded and validated, you can check the result by opening the contextual menu (...) and choosing "*View extension*" to see the final page of your extension.
-That's what a user would see if your extension was public:
+That is what a user would see if your extension was public:

 ![Extension home page](./images/extension-page.png)